FIDOS Facility Dogs

 -

-Is there a cost for a FIDOS Facility Dog?Organizations interested in obtaining a FIDOS Facility Dog will make a donation to our nonprofit that covers the initial cost of the dog, food and treats, veterinarian services, insurance, and training.
-This cost is estimated to be $12,000.
+Is there a cost for a FIDOS Facility Dog?Organizations interested in obtaining a FIDOS Facility Dog will make a donation to FIDOS’ that covers the initial cost of the dog, food and treats, veterinarian services, insurance, grooming, and training.
+This cost is estimated to be $35,000; however, the donation amount for our dogs is currently $14,000.
+Monthly costs post-placement are estimated to be $200-$300.
 There are many ways to fundraise to support your goals of having a Facility Dog.
+FIDOS also has a scholarship fund that some organizations may qualify to fund a portion of the overall donation

 -

-What types of places can FIDOS Facility Dogs be placed?Healthcare facilities (e.g., inpatient and outpatient hospitals, doctor’s offices) Education facilities (e.g., universities and colleges, private and public K-12 schools, other non-profit organizations offering educational services) Non-profit organizations serving special populations (e.g., physical and mental health facilities) Corporate facilities (e.g., law firms)
+What types of places can FIDOS Facility Dogs be placed?Healthcare facilities (e.g., inpatient and outpatient hospitals, doctor’s offices) Education facilities (e.g., universities and colleges, private and public K-12 schools, other non-profit organizations offering educational services) Non-profit organizations serving special populations (e.g., physical, intellectual, and mental health facilities) Libraries Corporate facilities (e.g., law firms; businesses) Government facilities (e.g., police departments, health departments, courts) Funeral homes

 -